coherenceplatform/cnc/docs/index.md

 Add a 2nd environment (e.g. `dev2`) to the `environments.yml` and run the commands again, see the power of the framework!

-# Documentation

-Access full documentation and in-depth tutorials at [the CNC Documentation](https://cncframework.com).

 # Community & Support

 - Issues: Report bugs or suggest features via GitHub Issues.